 An Investment In the Future

-The new company began to operate passenger flights to Manila, Bangkok, Singapore and Shanghai.
-Expansion was fast and, in 1948, one of Hong Kong’s leading trading companies, Butterfield & Swire (today known as the Swire Group) took a 45% share in the company.
+The new company began to operate passenger flights to Manila, Bangkok, Singapore, and Shanghai.
+The expansion was fast and, in 1948, one of Hong Kong’s leading trading companies, Butterfield & Swire (today known as the Swire Group) took a 45% share in the company.
 Under the leadership of John Kidston Swire, Butterfield & Swire became wholly responsible for the management of the airline.

 The 1960s represented our coming of age.
-Between 1962 and 1967, business grew at an average rate of 20 percent a year.
-We also initiated international services (another world’s first) to Osaka, Fukuoka and Nagoya in Japan.
+Between 1962 and 1967, the business grew at an average rate of 20 percent a year.
+We also initiated international services (another world’s first) to Osaka, Fukuoka, and Nagoya in Japan.